 Wielding a champagne sabre, our Walks guide Hugo wowed us with his sabrage skills and the bubbly was officially flowing.

-Champagne flutes in hand, our small group followed Cyril throughout the cellar as we learned about his production processes from beginning to end.
+Champagne flutes in hand, our small group followed Cyril throughout the cellar as we learned about his production processes from beginning to end on the best of the Épernay champagne tours we went on.
 We saw the machines where sorting and pressing take place, the various types of tanks Janisson-Baradon has experimented with in their nearly 100 years of producing champagne, the barrels where the wine ages before bottling, ancient and modern riddling processes, and how the dead yeasts are removed.

 Moët & Chandon

-Located on the Avenue of Champagne, Moët & Chandon is the world’s largest champagne house.
+Located on the Avenue of Champagne, Moët & Chandon is the world’s largest champagne house and recognized among the best champagne brands.
 A visit here is a world away from visiting Janisson-Baradon alongside one of its’ owners.
 Both are fantastic visits, but the contrast is clear between a family-run house producing 80,000 bottles per year and the multinational luxury good conglomerate LVMH (Louis Vuitton Moët Hennessy) owned house producing 28 million bottles per year.

 Moët & Chandon was founded in 1743 by the Épernay wine trader Claude Moët and at that time began simply as Moët et Cie.
 The timing of founding the Champagne house was fortuitous in that it coincided with the increased demand for sparkling wine under the reign of Louis XV.
 Moët’s clientele soon included aristocrats and nobility, catapulting the Champagne house to the top early on.
 This history is briefly touched on at the beginning of the tour as a guide explains that the house we can see across the street is the original house built and lived in by Moët.